Skip to main content

 Frequently Asked Questions

-Monuments Renovator is a casual simulation game.
+Monuments Renovator is a casual management game with historical theme.

 Monuments Renovator is available on PC and Windows.